Ashish-ranjan82/Selenium-Projects/README.md

-Here's a template for your GitHub README file:

----

 # Selenium Automation with Java & TestNG

 This repository contains automated test scripts using Selenium WebDriver with Java and TestNG for the following scenarios: